vfro/monitor/README.md

 # monitor

-Implementation of Monitor Concurrency Pattern.
+Implementation of Monitor Concurrency Pattern in Java.

 For more information see Project [site](https://vfro.github.io/monitor) or [JavaDoc](https://vfro.github.io/monitor/apidocs/index.html).